liamchambers9/liamchambers9/README.md

 I am a Cybersecurity Student at [Eastern Michigan University](https://www.emich.edu/).

-I'm using GitHub as a digital portfolio to showcase my personal projects and coursework.
+I'm using GitHub and my [Blog](https://medium.com/@liam.chambers/) as a digital portfolio to showcase my personal projects and coursework.
 - 🔭 I’m currently working on portswigger offensive security labs
 - 🌱 I’m learning Python to automate complex workflows
 - 💬 Ask me about my journey so far, I'd love to share what I'm planning for the future